Gauntlet173/F19Law599CodingTheLaw/syllabus.md

 Other tools will be surveyed that are available for educational use at no charge.
 Students who are interested in obtaining practical experience with those tools may find that hardware or operating restrictions apply to those pieces of software.
 Students will have the option of choosing a tool other than Docassemble for implementing the main project, with the prior approval of the instructor, in which case the student will need to provide hardware and software compatible with that product and the tools used for evaluation.

+**Pleae be aware that the exam period for the Winter 2020 semester is April 16 to April 24, 2020, and the Invitational happens on April 17.
+Depending on your courses, the date of the Invitational may conflict with your final exams.**

 ## Required Technology Experience

 The course assumes a basic level of comfort with desktop computing software, and the use of the Internet through web browsers. **There is no expectation or requirement that a student will have prior programming experience.** It is intended that a student with no prior programming experience, but a willingness to experiment and learn, can excel in this course.
 It is also intended that a student with significant prior programming experience will have the opportunity to expand their understanding of and experience with those tools and others.